 As off-grid alternatives to the flush toilet we recommend one of our four dry-toilets.
 Water toilets account for about 20% of the total water use in an ordinary household, and for the majority of nutrients and infectious substances in the sewer.
 Installing a dry-toilet instead, you can save a lot of water and the management of your wastewater becomes easier, cheaper and more environmentally friendly.

 If you do not have access to running water, this can be solved by installing a pump and our freshwater tank, which is refilled from time to time.
 The supplied pump will then distribute the water to the consumers.
 It can also be used to draw water directly from nearby rivers or lakes - just make sure to add a suitable filter.
 To become even more self-sufficient, install our rainwater harvesting system.
 In this system, the rain water is collected from the roof using drain pipes, and stored in a polyethylene tank.
-The tank is installed in a shed built next to the house.
 The system includes UV filters for disinfecting water using ultraviolet technology:

 Step 1: The first filter removes the largest dirt particles down to 90 µm (micrometer).
 You can easily wash this filter yourself.

 Step 2: The second filter removes smaller dirt particles up to 25 µm from the water.

 Step 3: The third filter contains activated carbon and absorbs the smallest dirt particles up to 10 µm (such as pesticides and herbicides) and neutralises them.
 This makes the collected rainwater completely odourless and colourless.